 On February 12, 2016, I performed a diagnostic arthroscopy to evaluate the status of Jane Doe's knee, which has been included with this prior authorization submission.
-A full thickness depth lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated diameter of 2 cm.
+A full thickness lesion (Outerbridge Grade III) was found on the patient's right lateral femoral condyle with an estimated diameter of 2 cm.
 The defect is discrete, single, and unipolar and the opposing surface is generally free of injury.
-The corresponding tibial surface shows no signs of arthritis.
-The surrounding cartilage is normal and healthy with no signs of arthritis.
+The surrounding cartilage is normal with no signs of degeneration, inflammation, or osteoarthritis.
 The examination showed normal joint alignment and with intact menisci and ligaments.